toPay for Postage and Ingredients or Not??

 I have always bought the ingredients & get reimbursed.
 The hosts have never felt offended paying me back.
 I tell them in host coaching when I go over the free product that they get $15 in fp for paying for the food (but I also never charge more than $15 for food).
 I also tell them that if they get $200 in outside orders before the show, or 2 bookings before show, or $100 in oo AND 1 booking before show, food is free!
 I've had a few hit me up on that offer.

-1. Do I have to pay for postage and ingredients?
+Do I need to pay for postage when sending samples to potential customers?

-4. Do I have to pay for postage and ingredients for hostess gifts?
+Is it worth it to pay for postage and ingredients for samples and demos?

 Similar Pampered Chef Threads